 If you read my blog, you know how much I love Liberty lawn.
 I got these tiny fabric scraps of Liberty Betsy from Ava and Neve and wanted to find a way to turn the tiny scraps into a usable piece of fabric for a project.
-I decided to experiment using iron on vinyl that I talked about here to tack down my fabric so I didn’t need to stitch down all the raw edges.
+I decided to experiment using iron-on vinyl that I talked about here to tack down my fabric so I didn’t need to stitch down all the raw edges.
 I am so pleased with how this laminate pouch turned out.

 If you want to try this out, here’s how you do it.